-If you rely heavily on your crutches, then sitting to shower may be the safest option.
-If required, the occupational therapist can recommend equipment and may be able to arrange to loan it to you.
+If you rely heavily on your crutches then sitting to shower may be the safest option.
+If required, the occupational therapist can recommend equipment and arrange to loan it to you.

-If you have a shower over the bath, or a shub, it will be difficult to get over the edge of the bath.
+If you have a shower over the bath, it wil be difficult to get over the edge of the bath whilst maintaining your hip precautions.
 You may need to sponge wash at home or speak with family and friends to find a more appropriate bathroom you could use.